originyc/originyc/README.md

 - 👋 Hi, I’m @originyc
 - 👀 I’m interested in being part of this brave new Web3 world!
 - 🌱 I’ve got some skills in Python and JS, currently learning Solidity.
-- 💞️ I’m looking for a Web3 mentor - I promise to be a good protege. =)
+- 💞️ I’m looking for a Solidity bromance.
 - 📫 Email me anytime at originyc@gmail.com

 <!---